lbuk/portfolio-website/_portfolio/SubdivisionVectors.markdown

 A binary vector data structure can be used to illustrate whether subdivision has occurred on a floor (Figure 1).
 Non-binary vectors can be used to show how many homes have been added or subtracted to a floor as a result of building subdivision (Figure 2).

 This new technique, Subdivision Vectors, could be utilised by planners and designers to provide structured data on building subdivision by floor.
-The technique could also be utilised to provide a better picture of housing density in low-density and medium-density residential areas, for instance.
+The technique could be utilised to provide a better picture of housing density and the horizontal stratification of buildings.
 It is inspired by the work of Steadman, Martin and March.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/numbers_subdivision.png" alt="" title=""/>